apostoiis/agis.io/README.md

     $ brew install npm
     $ bundle

-Build site and minify the assets:
+Build the site and minify the assets:

-    $ rake
+    $ bundle exec rake

 For more tasks:

-    $ rake -T
+    $ bundle exec rake -T